-Cache memory is a very high speed semiconductor memory which can speed up CPU.
-It acts as a buffer between the CPU and main memory.
-It is used to hold those parts of data and program which are most frequently used by CPU.
-The parts of data and programs are transferred from disk to cache memory by operating system, from where CPU can access them.
+Cache memory is a very high speed semiconductor memory which can speed up the CPU.
+It acts as a buffer between the CPU and the main memory.
+It is used to hold those parts of data and program which are most frequently used by the CPU.
+The parts of data and programs are transferred from the disk to cache memory by the operating system, from where the CPU can access them.

 - Cache memory has limited capacity.

 Primary Memory (Main Memory)

 Primary memory holds only those data and instructions on which the computer is currently working.
 It has a limited capacity and data is lost when power is switched off.
 It is generally made up of semiconductor device.
 These memories are not as fast as registers.
 The data and instruction required to be processed resides in the main memory.
 It is divided into two subcategories RAM and ROM.

 - It is known as the main memory.

 - Data is lost in case power is switched off.